appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     -   **or** returns all the results matching **any** of the search query text's parameters.
 For example, searching for "bat man" with **or** will return all the results matching either "bat" or "man".
     -   On the other hand with **and**, only results matching both "bat" and "man" will be returned.
 It returns the results matching **all** of the search query text's parameters.
 -   **size** `number`
-    Number of results to fetch per request
+    Number of results to fetch per request.
 -   **from** `number`
-    To define from which page to start the results, important to implement pagination.
+    To define from which page to start the results, it is important to implement pagination.
 -   **includeFields** `Array<string>`
-    fields to be included in search results
+    fields to be included in search results.
 -   **excludeFields** `Array<string>`
-    fields to be excluded in search results
+    fields to be excluded in search results.
 -   **transformRequest** `(requestOptions: Object) => Promise<Object>`
     Enables transformation of network request before execution.
 This function will give you the the request object as the param and expect an updated request in return, for execution.<br/>
-    For example add the `credentials` property in the request.
+    For example, we will add the `credentials` property in the request using `transformRequest`.
     ```js
     const searchbase = new Searchbase({
         index: "appname",